webmasterkai/wayoffthegrid/docs/procedures/5-lowering-sails.md

 * Bear away to a run
 * Ease main sheet
 * Blanket headsail
-* Haul on furling line, maintaining slight tension on both sheets (for even furl) Coil furling line and stow on life line
+* Haul on furling line, maintaining slight tension on both sheets for an even furl.
+Coil furling line and stow on railing line holder.
 * Coil and stow sheets

 ## Lowering Main